pralayasimha23/photo-contest-app/README.md

 # super

-To start using nodemon app.js
+To use this script in developement, start using "nodemon app.js"